marijamijailovic/Zicket/README.md

 ## About

 Zicket tackles a very interesting scalping problem that Vitalik Buterin, at ETH Mexico raised.
 The issue of people buying multiple conference tickets simultaneously.
 This indicates that this is an open problem and that there aren’t any solutions.
 Solving this issue will help prevent ticket misuse by destroying the incentive to resell tickets and making bots redundant.
+We wanted to one up that idea by:

+- Using zk proofs
+- Limiting ticket order to one per person
+- Making the tickets non-transferable

+Staying anonymous should be everyone’s right and pumping up ticket prices must be prevented.

 ## Problem Statement